So, I had a pretty self-destructive introduction to exposure therapy.

 7 – Ask someone if they want to hang out on the weekend

-3 – Wear something you usually wouldn’t dare to wear – a vital part to overcoming social anxiety is learning how to stop caring so much about what others think.
-That includes having the confidence to rock an outfit, hairstyle or makeup look that may be a little adventurous for you.
+8 – Wear something you usually wouldn’t dare to wear – we often try not to draw attention to ourselves by dressing down.
+Try rocking an outfit, hairstyle or makeup look that may be a little adventurous for you

 10 – Ask someone an open-ended question

-11 – Practise a new breathing technique for stressful social situations
+14 – Practise a new grounding technique for stressful social situations